stephenreid321/autopia/app/markdown/intro.md

 **51% of the tokens will be airdropped to subscribers of the [Stephen Reid In Correspondence](http://stephenreid.substack.com/) newsletter who [register via this form](https://docs.google.com/forms/d/e/1FAIpQLSfUnLxvkMhjsV8TsV_meH2gHdleT2HrRQL_SlVFkHxGfFKdoA/viewform) by 11.59pm on Winter Solstice, 21st December 2020**, in proportion to the number of links clicked in past newsletters (people registering who have never clicked a link will be included as if they had clicked one link).

-I will hold the other 49%, and over 12 months place ~half of this amount (so ~25% of the total supply) into a liquidity pool on Honeyswap at an initial ratio of 1 AUT : 1 xDAI:
+I will hold the other 49%, and over 12 new moons place ~half of this amount (so ~25% of the total supply) into a liquidity pool on Honeyswap at an initial ratio of 1 AUT : 1 xDAI:

 <table class="table table-condensed">
 <thead>